-Observe the subject from a safe distance and limit your movement which may distract the subject during the test.
-Always consider officer safety.

-Based on recent research, if the subject exhibits two or more clues on this test or fails to complete it, classify the subject's BAC as at or above 0.08.
+Observe the subject from a safe distance and limit your movement which may distract the complete it, classify the subject's BAC as at or above 0.08.
 Using this criterion, you will be able to accurately classify 79% of your subjects.

-Review of Divided Attention Definition

-Walk and Turn is a field sobriety test based on the important concept of divided attention.
+Review of Divided Attention Definition Walk and Turn is a field sobriety test based on the important concept of divided attention.
 The test requires the subject to divide attention among mental tasks and physical tasks.
 The mental tasks include comprehension of verbal instructions; processing of information; and, recall of memory.
 The physical tasks include balance and coordination; the subject is required to maintain balance and coordination while standing still, walking, and turning.